-The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (US GAAP).
+The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (US GAAP).
 Financial statement presentation is in accordance with standards of accounting and financial reporting prescribed for not-for-profit organizations.
 Accordingly, net assets of the Organization and changes therein are classified and reported as follows: